StanfordVL/GibsonEnv/README.md

 Quick Start
 =================

 First run `xhost +local:root` on your host machine to enable display.
 You may need to run `export DISPLAY=:0.0` first.
-After getting into the docker container with `docker run --runtime=nvidia -ti --rm -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix gibson`, you will get an interactive shell.
+After getting into the docker container with `docker run --runtime=nvidia -ti --rm -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v <host path to dataset folder>:/root/mount/gibson/gibson/assets/dataset gibson`, you will get an interactive shell.
 Now you can run a few demos.

 If you installed from source, you can run those directly using the following commands without using docker.